SoftUni/Programming-Basics-Book-CSharp-EN/Content/Preface/overview.md

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
 <td>This book only gives you <b>the first steps to programming</b>.
 It covers very basic skills that you must develop for years, in order to reach a high enough level and start working as a programmer.</td></tr></table>

-# Official Textbook at SoftUni

-This book is the official textbook for the free **Programming Basics** course for absolute beginners at the [**Software University (SoftUni)**](https://softuni.org).
-The curriculum provides basic training for a deeper study of programming and prepares readers for the **entrance exam** in SoftUni.

-The book is also used as unofficial **textbook for school-level programming courses** in the high schools, studying professions like "**Programmer**", "**Application Programmer**" and "**System Programmer**", as well as an additional teaching tool in the initial programming courses at the **secondary schools, mathematical and professional high schools**.

 ## Who Is This Book Intended For?

 That book is suitable for **absolute beginners in programming** who want to try what programming is and learn the main constructions for writing programming code that are used in software development, regardless of the programming language and the technologies used.
 The book gives a **solid basis** of practical skills that you can use in any future training in programming and software development.